fireclawthefox/panda3d-subtitler/README.md

 ## Features
 This library extends the game engine by a simple subtitle reader/renderer.
 You just open an existing subtitle file, sync it to the audio or video and you'll have subtitles in your panda3d application.

+Currently this library only supports SubRip subtitle (.srt) files.

 ## Install
 Install the subtitler via pip